Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): madGLP Specification

 \begin{proof} By induction on spawn order.
 Goals in each agent's initial goal are in the initial queue.
 For any $R_i$ reducing $A_i$ at agent $p$ with $C_i$: if $A_i$ was spawned by an earlier reduction $R_j$, by induction madGLP performs $R_j$, so $A_i$ enters $p$'s queue.
-Since $R_i$ succeeds in $\rho$, $A_i$ and the head of $C_i$ have a writer mgu.
-By Persistence (Lemma~\ref{lem:persistence}), this mgu exists regardless of readers substitution.
+Since $R_i$ succeeds in $r$, $A_i$ and the head of $C_i$ have a writer mgu.
+Since the writer mgu assigns only writers (Definition~\ref{def:writers-assignment}), it is invariant under any reader substitutions applied to $A_i$ in the intervening run.
 When $A_i$ reaches the queue head, the reduction succeeds. \end{proof}

-\begin{lemma}[madGLP Completeness] For every proper maGLP run with outcome $O$, there exists a madGLP run with outcome $O$. \end{lemma}
+\begin{lemma}[madGLP Outcome-Completeness] For every proper maGLP run with outcome $O$, there exists a madGLP run with outcome $O$. \end{lemma}

-\begin{proof} Let $\rho$ be a proper maGLP run with outcome $O$, performing reductions $\{R_1, \ldots, R_k\}$.
+\begin{proof} Let $r$ be a proper maGLP run with outcome $O$, performing reductions $\{R_1, \ldots, R_k\}$.